This summer I finally got around to visiting Skomer Island. It’s famous for its seabird colonies, and mostly for its puffins.

 Puffin PortraitAn Atlantic Puffin, in front of a beautiful blue sky, on a summer day in Skomer Island.

-Fine art wildlife photography, Pembrokeshire, Wales, UK.
+High-key fine art wildlife photography, Pembrokeshire, Wales, UK.
 Portrait of a puffin against the blue sea & sky, on Skomer Island.

 This is a large crop to get tight into the plumage of the puffin, which creates a more intimate feel than the standard portrait.